-This package will require the installation of 'preview-tetex' and will record in 'TeX-macro-global' know where to find the T_EX tree.
-It is also a good idea to run emacs -batch -f TeX-auto-generate-global when either AUCT_FX or teT_FX get installed or upgraded.
+This package will require the installation of 'preview-tetex' and will record in 'TeX-macro-global' where to find the T_EX tree.
+It is also a good idea to run emacs -batch -f TeX-auto-generate-global when either AUCT_EX or teT_EX get installed or upgraded.
+If your users might want to work with a different $T{E}X$ distribution (nowadays pretty common), instead consider the following:

-'auctex-emacs-anytex'
+'auctex-emacs'

 This package will be compiled with '--without-texmf-dir' and will consequently contain the 'preview' style files in its private directory.
-It will probably not be possible to initialize 'TeX-macro-global' to a useful value, so running 'TeX-auto-generate-global' does not appear useful.
+It will probably not be possible to initialize 'TeX-macro-global' to a sensible value, so running 'TeX-auto-generate-global' does not appear useful.
 This package would neither conflict with nor provide 'preview-tetex'.

-'''

 'auctex-xemacs-tetex'

-'''

-'auctex-xemacs-anytex'
+'auctex-xemacs'